KingBreezy/amazon-clone/README.md

-This was an Amazon Clone a made for a 5 day challenge, at the time of writing it had some bugs but i shall be repairing them in time for the mose part the core functionalities work...
+This was an Amazon Clone made for a 5 day challenge

+At the time of writing it had some bugs but i shall be repairing them in time for the mose part the core functionalities work...

-the lines below this are the default readme info when you create a react app
+The lines below this are the default readme info when you create a react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).